 In its living or current state, the operating model is responsible for the continuous interactions with customers, the activities by all the resources including people, processes, data and technology in the business, and continuously learning.
 It is through all of these activities, that the Operating Model captures and delivers value.

-When an operating model has the capabilities to continuously transform with speed to adapt to changing conditions, it is an Agile Operating Model.
+When an operating model has the capabilities to continuously transform with speed to adapt to changing conditions, as it works in its business activities to deal all these different forms of value, it is an Agile Operating Model.
 An agile operating model provides the best conditions for INNOVATION and enables an organisation to have ‘innovation as a culture’ in its DNA.

 AND SINGAPORE HAS ALL OF THESE CHARACTERISTICS IN ABUNDANCE.